khushboo-yadav28/khushboo-yadav28/README.md

 ## 2. About Me

-I am a high-performing IT graduate and master's student driven by the pursuit of turning complex backend logic into elegant, highly intuitive digital experiences[cite: 2].
-Bridging the architecture of production-grade full-stack systems with the analytical weight of cutting-edge artificial intelligence, I craft resilient web and mobile ecosystems from inception to deployment[cite: 2].
+I am a high-performing IT graduate and master's student driven by the pursuit of turning complex backend logic into elegant, highly intuitive digital experiences.
+Bridging the architecture of production-grade full-stack systems with the analytical weight of cutting-edge artificial intelligence, I craft resilient web and mobile ecosystems from inception to deployment.

-* **Software Engineering Core:** Dedicated to scalable, dry, and highly maintainable systems programming[cite: 2].
+* **Software Engineering Core:** Dedicated to scalable, dry, and highly maintainable systems programming.
-* **Full-Stack Prototyping:** Advanced capabilities utilizing reactive frameworks (Angular 19 Signals) coupled with asynchronous RESTful layers (Node.js/Django)[cite: 2].
+* **Full-Stack Prototyping:** Advanced capabilities utilizing reactive frameworks (Angular 19 Signals) coupled with asynchronous RESTful layers (Node.js/Django).
-* **AI/ML Integration:** Actively implementing Agentic AI workflows, Convolutional Neural Networks (CNNs), and text-based sentiment models[cite: 2].
+* **AI/ML Integration:** Actively implementing Agentic AI workflows, Convolutional Neural Networks (CNNs), and text-based sentiment models.
-* **Product Mindset:** Translating real-world operational challenges into microservice or monolithic applications optimized for enterprise performance[cite: 2].
+* **Product Mindset:** Translating real-world operational challenges into microservice or monolithic applications optimized for enterprise performance.

 ---